Houston

 Project Overview.

-Houston Symphony, is one of America’s oldest and most celebrated orchestras, serving nearly 400,000 people annually through live concerts, educational programs, and community engagement.
-The organization approached us to redesign key areas of their website to better reflect their artistic excellence, deepen education outreach, and increase community visibility.
+Houston Symphony is one of America's oldest and most celebrated orchestras, serving nearly 400,000 people annually through live concerts, educational programs, and community engagement.
+The organization approached us to redesign key areas of their website to better reflect their artistic excellence, deepen educational outreach, and increase community visibility.

-I led the end-to-end redesign of the Concerts, Education, and Community pages.
-My responsibilities included stakeholder interviews, user research, information architecture, wireframing, high-fidelity design, and usability testing.
+My Role: Led the end-to-end design of the Fun Facts Pages, Interactive Photo Frames, and Social Sharing Tools, including stakeholder interviews, user research, information architecture, wireframing, high-fidelity design, and usability testing.

 User Research.